Overlay complex: Popularity

 The first example of an area code overlaid on an entire U.S. jurisdiction was Puerto Rico, with area code 939 added to the numbering plan area of area code 787, in 2001.
 Puerto Rico had just been split from area code 809, the area code for much of the Caribbean, in 1996.
 A split was deemed unfeasible because of the island's extremely dense population and the lack of a suitable boundary for a split.
 Additionally, a split would have forced half of Puerto Ricans to change telephone numbers for the second time in a decade.

 The first instance of a statewide overlay was West Virginia's area code 304, in 2009.
 West Virginia had been served by 304 since the inception of the North American Numbering Plan, but by 2007 the state needed a new area code.
 At first, state officials voted to split off northern West Virginia with area code 681 and to leave southern West Virginia with 304.
-However, lobbying by the telecommunications industry led to a stete-wide overlay.
+However, lobbying by the telecommunications industry led to a state-wide overlay.
 Idaho followed that precedent in 2017 by overlaying area codes 208 and 986.

 Overlays gained popularity in the Canadian telephone network in the early 2000s as a more efficient relief method.
 The proliferation of cellphones, fax machines, pagers, and dial-up Internet connections, particularly in larger markets, threatened central office code exhaustion in many areas.
 The area codes for four of the five largest Canadian markets (416 in Toronto, 514 in Montreal, 604 in Vancouver, and 403 in Calgary) had previously been split in the 1990s.

 Particularly severe allocation problems manifested themselves at the turn of the century in Canada's largest local calling area, Metro Toronto and the Golden Horseshoe.
 This area had been served by 416 since the institution of the area code system.
 The Golden Horseshoe's explosive growth in the second half of the 20th century makes numbers tend to be used up fairly quickly.
 As a result, the number allocation problem was not as severe in 416 as it was in the rest of Canada.
 Nevertheless, it was severe enough to force Toronto's suburban ring into area code 905 in 1993.
 While the Golden Horseshoe would have likely needed another area code because of its continued growth, it is very likely that the immediate need for relief would have been staved off had it been possible to reallocate numbers from the smaller rate centers in the region to Metro Toronto.
 Within two years of the 905 split, 416 was back on the verge of exhaustion.
 American cities such as New York City, Chicago, and Los Angeles had been split between two area codes, but that solution was quickly ruled out for Metro Toronto because of the area's extremely dense population and the lack of a suitable boundary for a split.
 It was ultimately decided to overlay 416 with area code 647 in 2001, two years after Metro Toronto was merged into the "megacity" of Toronto.